top of page

 tickets cost £15, with concessions available at £8 (concession tickets available to psychedelic clinical trial participants- please contact to inquire)

-Launching the EMBODI project (a collaboration with Physis Integration).
+The EMBODI project is a collaboration with Physis Integration.

 SEE EVENT DETAILS AND TICKETING INFORMATION HERE